Kimbatt/torrent-creator/README.md

 * Source: Arbitrary text.
 Setting the source of a torrent can be used to produce a different info hash.
 Can be empty.

 Click on the Create torrent button to create the torrent file.
 Everything is done locally, on your computer.
-After it has completed, the torrent file will be downloaded automatically.
+After it has completed, the torrent file can be downloaded by clicking on the download button.

+If you have an active internet connection, a list of a few available trackers will be loaded; you can add trackers from this list to the torrent file.